jazorhe/GD50-match3/README.md

 -   Keep track of variables like self.highlightedTile etc
 -   Swap animation (tween) made longer in order for player to understand what has happened
+-   In order to predict matches, a secondary board is to be created everytime before a board is ready for input
+-   Loop thourgh all possible solutions, if checked, return true
+-   For some reason, the checkboard changes will effect the actual board, so revert any changes before handing back to the player for input

 <br>